genea-workshop/leaderboard/_pages/details.md

 Provide a link to your paper or include a brief technical report that describes your model.
 If you are submitting an already published model, document any adjustments made specifically for the BEAT-2 dataset. -->

 <h1 style="color: #3979c0">Evaluation methodology</h1>
 We will recruit large numbers of evaluators to conduct best-practices human evaluation.
-Our perceptual user studies will be designed to carefully disentangle key aspects of gesture evaluation, following what we learned from organising the 2020–2023 GENEA challenges.
+Our perceptual user studies will be designed to carefully disentangle key aspects of gesture evaluation, following what we learned from organising the <a href="https://svito-zar.github.io/GENEAchallenge2023/">2020–2023 GENEA challenges</a>.

 <h2 style="color: #3979c0">Evaluation tasks</h2>
 <h3>Motion quality</h3>
-The first evaluation task will measure motion quality, in other words, to what degree do the evaluators perceive the overall movements as the motion of a real human, without considering the speech.
+The first evaluation task will measure motion quality, in other words, to what degree do the evaluators perceive the overall movements to be natural-looking gesturing, without considering the speech.
 For this evaluation, the stimuli will be silent videos, and we will perform pairwise comparisons of motions from different sources (e.g., gesture-generation systems, baselines, or mocap data).

-The statistical analysis will be based on an ELO-style (Bradley-Terry) ranking system, similar to the methodology of <a href="https://lmsys.org/blog/2023-12-07-leaderboard/#transition-from-online-elo-rating-system-to-bradley-terry-model">Chatbot Arena</a>.
-We believe that this will prove to be a highly scalable and efficient method, with interpretable results, that allows us to conduct recurring evaluations for each future submission separately.
+The statistical analysis will use an Elo-style ranking system, in particular the Bradley-Terry model, similar to the methodology of <a href="https://lmarena.ai/">Chatbot Arena</a>.
+You can read more about Elo scores and the Bradley-Terry model in <a href="https://lmsys.org/blog/2023-12-07-leaderboard/#transition-from-online-elo-rating-system-to-bradley-terry-model">this blog post</a>.
+We believe that this approach will prove to be a highly scalable and efficient method, with interpretable results, that allows us to conduct sustainable recurring evaluations for each future submission separately.

 <figure style="text-align: center; margin-bottom: 2em;">
 <img src="./assets/img/user_study_interface.png" width="50%"/>